About Us

 Additionally, Sean has led sensitisation initiatives aimed at various stakeholders, seeking to influence positive reforms in both medical and legal access for these communities.

-Gabriel (Gabe) de Larch is a genderqueer person of trans experience and an activist from South Africa.
-Gabe has been working in the trans and non-binary activist movement for over a decade, starting as an independent activist documenting their gender journey on their blog, YouTube and social media at a time when there were very few visible African trans, let alone non-binary people in online spaces.
+Gabriel (Gabe) de Larch, our Researcher & Content Manager, is a genderqueer person of trans experience and an activist from South Africa.
+Gabe has been working in the trans, gender diverse and non-binary advocacy movement for over a decade, starting as an independent activist documenting their gender journey on their blog, YouTube and social media at a time when there were very few visible African trans, let alone gender diverse, genderqueer or non-binary people in online spaces.

 A visual artist and writer, Gabe shared their transition journey as a non-binary person in the form of photographs, academic papers and presentations, as well as taking part in national and international trans and gender diverse conferences as a speaker.